datasektionen/bawang-content/en/clubs/dkm/sidebar.md

 ## Apply to DKM

 Applications to DKM are currently not open.
-We usualy recruiting during the fall.
+We are usually recruiting during early fall.